 Lest I simply end up with a bunch of messy baskets, I gave each one an assignment and made tags for them.
 I didn't have any card stock, so I made the tags by gluing pretty wrapping paper to an old file folder and then cutting out circles with a paper punch.
 I used my label-maker to print out the contents and stuck the labels on my tags, which I attached to the baskets with cord.

 Some items I left out of containers.
 I actually like the look of goods lined up on shelves.
 Maybe that's because I was born in Memphis, Tennessee, home of the first self-serve grocery store, and when I was a little girl my dad worked for a grocery wholesale business.
 Perhaps a love for well-stocked shelves is in my blood.
 Anyway, I organized canned and boxed items by type and put labels on the shelves so that it'll be obvious to everyone where things go.

 Here's a closer look:

 I wanted some of those cool three-tiered shelves for holding canned goods, but they were $8.99 apiece at my Target.
+Not a bad price, really, but I was trying to spend as little money as possible.
 I decided I only really needed tiers for canned soups, and I improvised some of my own by using plastic baskets turned upside down.
 I'd found these for 49 cents each at Goodwill; I knew they'd come in handy for something!

 As I surveyed my organized pantry, I was overcome with gratitude for the bounty that God has provided for my family.
 I was reminded of the prayer that my boys said when they were very small: "Thank you for the world so sweet; thank you for the food we eat; thank you for the birds that sing; thank you, God, for everything."
 A few weeks ago I found some vinyl letters on clearance at Target for $3.24; I used some of those to post a line from that prayer on the wall of the pantry.